Leaves of Grass: 1867–1889

 The 1867 edition was intended to be, according to Whitman, "a new & much better edition of Leaves of Grass complete — that unkillable work!"
 He assumed it would be the final edition.
-The edition, which included the Drum-Taps section, its Sequel, and the new Songs before Parting, was delayed when the binder went bankrupt and its distributing firm failed.
+It included the Drum-Taps section, its Sequel, and the new Songs before Parting.
+The book was delayed when the binder went bankrupt and its distributing firm failed.
 When it was finally printed, it was a simple edition and the first to omit a picture of the poet.

-In 1879, Richard Worthington purchased the electrotype plates and began printing and marketing unauthorized copies.
+In 1879, Richard Worthington purchased the electrotype plates and began printing and marketing unauthorized copies of Leaves of Grass.

+Whitman scholar Dennis Renner has written that the 1881 edition gave the poet "a chance to consolidate and unify his work late in his career.
+He could achieve 'the consecutiveness and ensemble' he had always wanted".
+He spent the summer of 1881 revising the book and oversaw its October publication in Boston by James R. Osgood and Co.
+Most modern reissues of Leaves of Grass treat the 1881 edition as the definitive collection.
+This edition incorporated poems from his prior collections, Passage to India (1871) and Two Rivulets (1876).

 The 1889 (eighth) edition was little changed from the 1881 version, but it was more embellished and featured several portraits of Whitman.
-The biggest change was the addition of an "Annex" of miscellaneous additional poems.
+The biggest change was the addition of an "Annex" of miscellaneous extra poems.

 Sections

-By its later editions, Leaves of Grass had grown to 14 sections.
+By its later editions, Leaves of Grass had grown to 14 sections: